Notessh2a

 }

-The myFunc goroutine prints "Working..." for 5 seconds and then return, even though the main program continues to run for an hour.
+The myFunc goroutine prints "Working..." for 5 seconds and then returns, even though the main program continues to run for an hour.

 The struct{} type represents an empty struct in Go.
 It consumes zero bytes of memory, making it ideal for signaling and control purposes without causing any memory overhead.